 When neurosurgeon Sanjay Gupta, M.D., first learned that life expectancy in America is at its lowest in a century, he wanted to find out why.
-The result of his investigation is a new HBO documentary called “One Nation Under Stress,” where he uncovers the root cause of increased illnesses and deaths from substance abuse and suicide: our growing stress epidemic.
+The result of his investigation is an HBO documentary called “One Nation Under Stress,” where he uncovers the root cause of increased illnesses and deaths from substance abuse and suicide: our growing stress epidemic.

 “The idea of being able to approach this as a medical mystery and find the underlying cause of what’s causing life expectancy to drop, that’s what really started it for us,” Gupta, CNN’s chief medical correspondent, tells Thrive Global about the impetus for the documentary.